 Also this beach has restricted parking, but in high season police usually stop you before reaching the dirt road that gets you there.
 The parking fees in peak season are the same as at Mónsul beach.
 From the parking lot, there is a boardwalk crossing the sand dunes to the beach.

 The beach makes a beautiful day trip with your picnic or as a pass-through and a dip if you are feeling adventurous and want to explore more beaches.

-Playazo beach is a large beach with car access all the way.
+Playazo de Rodalquilar Beach is a large beach with car access all the way.
 The wide sandy beach has an eye-catching view of San Ramon´s Castle on one side and mountains on the other side.
 The castle is from the 1800s and was used to defend the Almeria coastline from the Moors.

 Playazo beach is, without a doubt, a good place to enjoy golden sand and clear water.
 Bring a parasol, though, as there is no shade to find.

 There are also great hikes in the area, among them a coastal trail from Las Negras to Playazo de Rodalquilar which is stunning and takes about one hour each way.

 Playazo de Rodalquilar is among Cabo de Gata’s best beaches for so many reasons and has something for everyone that loves adventure.

 Entering the tiny village, La Isleta, you get to the parking lot of Peñon Blanco beach.
 There are no parking fees even in peak season.
 The whole beach is protected by the rock side but easily accessible from the car park.
 There are stairs on both sides and a shower at the bottom of the stairs.